magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

       scale: demo        # the scale we created
 ```

 Vamp will store the blueprint and make it available for deployment.
-You can see it listed under the BLUEPRINTS tab.
+You will see it listed under the BLUEPRINTS tab.

 ![](images/screens/v091/wordpress_blueprints.jpg)

 ### Deploy the blueprint

-1. Click DEPLOY AS
+1. From the BLUEPRINTS tab, click DEPLOY AS on the `wp_demo` blueprint
 * You will be prompted to give your deployment a name, let’s call it `wp_demo_1`
 * Click DEPLOY to initiate the deployment

 Vamp will now run the deployment.
 This might take some time, especially if the images need to be pulled from the Docker hub.
 You can track the status of the deployed clusters and their services under the DEPLOYMENTS tab by opening the `wp_demo_1` deployment.
-Once a deployment has successfully completed, you will see the service name highlighted in grey (on the left), the IP of the deployed instance(s) and any environment variables passed to the service.
-Note how Wordpress won't start deploying until mySQL has fully deployed.
+Successfully completed deployments show the service name highlighted in grey (on the left), the IP of the deployed instance(s) and any environment variables passed to the service.
+Note how Vamp won't start to deploy Wordpress until mySQL has fully deployed.

 ![](images/screens/v091/wordpress_deployment_1.jpg)

 ### Deploy the blueprint again
-We can deploy a second instance of Wordpress and mySQL quickly using our existing artifacts.
-You can re-use Vamp breeds, scales and blueprints to initiate as many deployments as you like.
-Each deployment will be treated as an individual entity and Vamp will manage all the internal gateways, so you don't need to worry about creating conflicts with other running services or deployments (more on this later).
+We can now quickly deploy a second instance of Wordpress and mySQL using our existing artifacts.
+Vamp breeds, scales and blueprints can be re-used to initiate as many deployments as you like.
+Each deployment will be treated as an individual entity and Vamp will manage all the internal gateways and routing, so you don't need to worry about creating conflicts with other running services or deployments - more on this later.

 1. Go to the BLUEPRINTS tab
 * Click DEPLOY AS on the `wp_demo` blueprint
-* You’ll be prompted to give the deployment a name, let’s call it `wp_demo_2` this time
+* Name the deployment `wp_demo_2`
 * Click DEPLOY to initiate the deployment

-Both our deployments should now be listed under the DEPLOYMENTS tab:
+We now have two separate Wordpress deployments running, they should both be listed under the DEPLOYMENTS tab:

 ![](images/screens/v091/wordpress_deployment_2.jpg)

-## Work with Vamp gateways
+## Use Vamp gateways
-Vamp exposes gateways to allow access to service clusters.
-Vamp gateways are either dynamic, automatically created endpoints (internal gateways) or stable, declared endpoints (external gateways).
-Weights and conditions can be applied to gateways to control traffic distribution across multiple (defined) routes - for example, across the services in a cluster or even routes not managed by Vamp.
+Vamp exposes internal and external gateways to allow access to clusters of services.
+Internal gateways are automatically created dynamic endpoints, external gateways are declared stable endpoints.
+Weights and conditions can be applied to gateways to control the traffic distribution across multiple potential routes - for example, internal gateways can control traffic distribution across the services in a cluster, whereas external gateways might control traffic distribution across routes not managed by Vamp.
 [Read more about gateway usage](documentation/using-vamp/gateways/#gateway-usage)

-We currently have two separate deployments running.
-In each of our deployments, Wordpress is connected to its own instance of mySQL database at a `mysql_port` internal gateway.
-Internal gateways are created using the `ports` defined in a breed.
-Vamp will automatically create a new `mysql_port` internal gateway each time our mySQL breed is deployed.
-You can see all exposed gateways listed under the GATEWAYS tab in the Vamp UI, they are described in the format `deployment/cluster/port`.
+To get back to our demonstration, we currently have two separate deployments running.
+In each of our deployments, Wordpress is connected to its own instance of mySQL via a `mysql_port` internal gateway.
+At deployment time Vamp will automatically create new internal gateways for all the `ports` defined in a breed.
+Each new internal  gateway is mapped to the next available port to avoid potential conflicts between services.
+You can see all exposed gateways listed under the GATEWAYS tab, they are labelled in the format `deployment/cluster/port`.

 ![](images/screens/v091/wordpress_internal_gateways.jpg)

 ### Add stable endpoints
-We could use the assigned Wordpress internal gateways to access our Wordpress deployments (go ahead and connect to the `<deployment>/wp/webport` ports listed under GATEWAYS).
-The ports assigned to internal gateways are, however, unpredictable.
-Vamp allows us to set up stable endpoints by adding external gateways that point to defined, exposed internal gateways.
+We could use the assigned internal gateway ports to access our Wordpress deployments if we wanted to (go ahead and connect to the `<deployment>/wp/webport` ports listed under GATEWAYS).
+The ports assigned to internal gateways are, however, unpredictable, so it makes much more sense to declare external gateways that can act as a stable endpoint for each service.

-We can easily update the running deployment to include new external gateways mapped directly to the internal gateways of our running Wordpress services.
+Vamp makes it easy to update our running deployment in this way.
+Go ahead and create a new external gateway that maps to an existing internal gateway.

 1. Go to the GATEWAYS tab in the Vamp UI
 * Click ADD (top right)